Mode8fx/GCDemoDiscTool/README.md

 ### Known Bugs
 - Because the demo disc uses an internal ID that is different from any of its content, save files will look for this ID; in other words, a save file created for a game will not be compatible with a version of that game that exists on a generated demo disc
-- ESRB rating icons (the ones that appear onscreen after selecting a game) have incorrect sizes
+- ESRB rating icons (the ones that appear onscreen after selecting a game) may have incorrect sizes
-- TPL texture files generated from multiple images take up more space than they should; they are converted as the wrong format, and I can only figure out how to automatically set the format of the first image in a TPL
+- TPL texture files generated from multiple images take up more space than they should; they are converted as the wrong format, and I only know how to automatically set the format of the first image in a TPL